RESOStandards/web-api-commander/README.md

 ### Web API Usage

-The Commander may be run in automated testing mode for a Web API 1.0.2 certification using a terminal.
+The Commander may be run in automated testing mode for a Web API 1.0.2 Server Certification using a terminal.
 You do not need to use the Commander JAR file mentioned elsewhere in this step.
 Instead, you will run the tests using Gradle for automation against a clean copy of the latest Commander code.

-Once [Gradle is installed](https://gradle.org/install/), you will need to download the source code so you can run Gradle in the root of the directory.
+You will need to download the source code so you can run Gradle in the root of the directory.
 This assumes that you also have Java 8 (1.8.0) or above installed, as mentioned elsewhere in this [`README`](#getting-started).

 First, change into the directory you want to work in and clone the Commander repository.
 You will need to have Git installed.
 Chances are you already do, to check, open a command line and type `git` and if it's present, it will print some info about the app.
 If not, [there are instructions here](https://git-scm.com/downloads).